• Skip to main content

 I studied art in school.

 “Geijutsu” has been replaced by “bijutsu”.
-Due to this change, now we can understand that “watashi” studied the art which gives us visual impressions.
-These two words are quite similar and can be used to mean ‘art’, but not really the same.
-Japanese native speakers use these two words properly in most cases.
-We need to be careful with this fact.
+Thanks to this change, now we can understand that the speaker studied art which gives us visual impressions.
+Two Japanese nouns are very similar and both can mean ‘art’ in Japanese, but they are not the same.
+Japanese native speakers pick a proper one depending on the context and situation.

 Example #3: how to say “artist” in Japanese